 What is a modern office?

 A modern office is often defined by the people and the culture of the business, as well as the aesthetics.
-It’s likely to comprise of light/white décor, large spaces and minimal furniture – creating a modernistic approach.
-Often in agency culture, modern offices may look to include furniture or décor that would entice employees and improve employee well-being – such as comfy bean bags or arcade games.
-Typically, modern office management concentrates on creating an inspiring workplace for colleagues, aiming for maximum staff retention and satisfaction.
+In terms of the office space itself, a modern office is likely to comprise of light/white décor, large spaces and minimal furniture – creating a modernistic approach.
+Often in agency culture, modern offices may look to include furniture or décor that would entice employees and improve employee well-being – such as comfy bean bags, plants or arcade games.

 What is a traditional office?

 Compared to a modern office, a traditional office is likely to feature a more dated décor style – as well as a dated business culture and management style.
-It may lack innovative furniture while perhaps containing private cubicles spread across the office space, encouraging a more autonomous way of working.
-A traditional office, and business, will likely have less flexibility than a modern office, which may not be employee’s first port of call when recruiting.
+Aesthetically, a traditional office space may lack innovative furniture while perhaps containing private cubicles spread across the office space, encouraging a more autonomous, and traditional, way of working.

 Traditional business vs modern business

 Remote working is becoming an increasingly popular way of working.
-Pre nationwide lockdown, many companies and offices were enforcing 9-5 Monday – Friday working, coming into the office five days a week.
-Now, there is a huge demand for virtual offices and flexible working instead.
-This type of approach is more likely to retain employees, attract talent and create a harmonious work/life balance for employee wellbeing.
+Pre nationwide lockdown, many companies and offices were enforcing 9-5 Monday – Friday working, meaning all employees would have to come into the office five days a week.
+This flipped on its head during the pandemic – with a huge demand for virtual offices and flexible working instead.
+This type of approach is more likely to retain employees, attract talent and create a harmonious work-life balance for employee wellbeing.

 Modern businesses with Grosvenor House

-Allow employees the freedom and flexibility of working remotely, with the option of hiring meeting rooms to regroup your team together, as well as hot desking as and when they would like.
-To find out more information about our services, get in touch with a member of our helpful team now.
+Allow employees the freedom and flexibility of working remotely, with the option of hiring meeting rooms to regroup your team together, as well as hot desking as and when they like.
+To find out more information about our virtual and face-to-face services, get in touch with a member of our helpful team now.

 - The 9 Key Benefits of Virtual Offices